miare-ir/psql-optimizer/README.md

 ```

 #### Parameters:
-- model: the target model name
+- table: the target table name
 - column: the target column
 - statistics: the target statistics